 The garden, viewed against the background of the Caha Mountains on such a glorious day was a privilege to have experienced.
 The rest of the garden is mostly informal but some of the specimen trees and plants, particularly from Australasia and China seem to thrive here.
 All the more surprising as much of the soil on the island was imported from the mainland and coniferous trees planted around the edge to provide a wind break before anything could be planted.

 At the highest point of the island is a Martello Tower.
-These were build all over the British Isle by the then UK government fearing invasion from France, with good reason as a certain Irish patriot Wolfe Tone in 1796 persuaded the French government to send 43 ships with 15,000 troops, arms and ammunition.
+These were build all over the British Isle by the then UK government fearing invasion from France, with good reason as a certain Irish patriot, Wolfe Tone, in 1796 persuaded the French government to send 43 ships with 15,000 troops, arms and ammunition.
 Fortunately for the Brits the fleet was dispersed by a violent storm on the way over and only a few reached Ireland, one of which lay at anchor in Bantry Bay for several days.

 We were now at the start of the Beara peninsula where the Caha Mountains rise to a height of nearly 700 metres straight out of the sea.
 In the 1840s there was the terrible Irish Famine, about which more later but the point of mentioning it here is that a wonderful mountain road was built across the peninsula linking the counties of Cork and Kerry simply as a way of employing people, enabling them to earn a wage and prevent starvation.
 It was not a successful policy as, due to lack of food, those employed had little energy for the heavy work involved and needed even more food to survive.
 This road was named the Healy Pass after Timothy Healy, the first Governor General of Ireland and the view from the top is a bit special looking out over the Kenmare river to the highest mountains in Ireland, Macgillycuddy's Reeks in the distance.

 Around this region there are a lot of O'Sullivans who were the Celtic chiefs for many years.
-Donan O'Sullivan was a famous chieftain who fought with the Spanish when they invaded Ireland but his brother was loyal to Queen Elizabeth and fought with the English led by St Leger.
+Donan O'Sullivan was a famous chieftain who fought with the Spanish when they invaded Ireland but his brother was loyal to Queen Elizabeth 1st and fought with the English led by St Leger.
 The invasion was put down and Donan declared a rebel, meanwhile St Leger tried to seduce Donans wife who was having none of it so he killed her.
 Donan kidnapped his brothers wife and held her in one of his castles on Dursey Island which the English attacked and killed everyone there.
-Donan is slightly pissed off by this time so he throws St Leger off has brothers castle battlements, rounds up 1,000 of his troops and sets off up to Ulster to try and persuade those who survived the Spanish battle to join him in fighting the English.
+Donan is slightly pissed off by this time so he throws St Leger off his brothers castle battlements, rounds up 1,000 of his troops and sets off up to Ulster to try and persuade those who survived the Spanish battle to join him in fighting the English.

-On the way to Ulster he was repeatedly attacked by the English and other Celts loyal to the English queen such that only 32 of his army survived and the Ulster chiefs said "up yours mate" so Donan hops off to Spain and gets made a knight of the realm.
+On the way to Ulster he was repeatedly attacked by the English and other Celts loyal to the English Queen such that only 32 of his army survived and the Ulster chiefs said "up yours mate" so Donan hops off to Spain and gets made a knight of the realm.
 He was murdered in Madrid some years later but he must have been some machine, especially when you see Dursey Island where he lived.
 There are still 10 people living on the island and since 1969 they have a cable car, Irelands only one, which you can travel over on for 4 euroles return.
 It takes 15 minutes and we didn't fancy it as it looked a bit Heath Robinson to us!
 They do have cars on the island which were taken over by fishing boats.